Ikebana and me

 Ikebana is the approach by which we take something from nature and seek to reveal its essential character, natural perfection and beauty in ways that are not possible in a garden context.
 The flowers and materials we work with in ikebana are not only 'arranged' but are instead brought to life by the skilled hands of the practitioner.
 In this sense it is far from simply placing flowers in a vase and even has quite a different approach to working with materials, both natural and unconventional, than the practice of western floristry.
 Through Ikebana we can see and experience the transient and fragile beauty of flowers and natural materials in their most pure essence, bringing delight, surprise, elegance and joy, uplifting mind and spirit in the process.

 I've been studying Ikebana since 2014 in both Canberra and Sydney as well as having had the great privilege of having some lessons at Sogetsu Headquarters in Tokyo, Japan.

 My professional background and original university degree was in Graphic Design and I worked in that industry for over a decade, still occasionally doing some projects here and there.
-I presently hold three certificates in the practice of Ikebana and have attended a number of formal workshops as well as having participated in exhibitions in both Canberra (Canberra Nara Candle Festival in both 2015 and 2016) and Sydney (Sydney botanic gardens 2017).
+I presently hold five certificates in the practice of Ikebana and have attended a number of formal workshops as well as having participated in exhibitions in both Canberra (Canberra Nara Candle Festival in both 2015 and 2016) and Sydney (Sydney botanic gardens 2017).
 At the 2016 Canberra Nara Candle festival I led 2 workshops of 10 people in which they were able to create a basic traditional arrangement.